 There are two types of “idle” time; Town Center and Eco.

-From the moment the game starts, your Town Center should have Villagers queued (assuming your Civ starts with food — if not you should immediately research Loom).
+From the moment the game starts, your Town Center should have Villagers queued (unless you’re Chinese or Mayans, in which case you should start with Loom).

 If your Town Center is not queuing up the production of new Villagers, or it’s not researching anything (such as an advancement to the next Age), it is idle.